 “Were” is commonly used in a text that involves a higher level of imaginary statements.
 Factual testimonies use the ‘was’ verb a more significant deal.

-The events in ancient times are often referred to as the past.
+The events in ancient times are referred to as the past.
 So even some sentences have endings that are in the past tense.

 Like for example, France and Britain were the ones who determined war against Germany, thus causing World War II.